-Delicious classic vanilla cupcakes with a light texture and a creamy buttercream frosting.
-As always, these keto cupcakes are low-carb and gluten-free.
+Try these delicious classic vanilla keto cupcakes!
+They have a soft, light texture and are topped with my favorite creamy buttercream frosting.
+As with all my recipes, these keto cupcakes are low-carb and gluten-free.

 We all need to celebrate with a cake from time to time!
 That’s why it was so important for me to develop a keto cupcake recipe that recreates the taste and texture of a traditional cupcake.
 The texture of these vanilla cupcakes is light and spongy, not dense or biscuit-like.

 If you’re looking for chocolate cupcakes instead, check out Keto Chocolate Cupcakes with Buttercream Frosting.